reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

->Before we begin I want that to be noted that the following examples have not been tested in __linux__.
-It is written in the best of my knowledge.
+>Before we begin I want that to be noted that I work on OSX.
+So the following examples have not been tested in __linux__.
+All parts that are specially about __linux__ are written in the best of my knowledge.
 For example how to download node.js on linux.
 It would be good if someone using linux would confirm that the following (download and examples) works on linux.
+Also I assume that you are familiar with javascript.
+If you are not I requment that you take some tutorials in javascript and get familiar with it before you start here.
+For example on [w3shcools.com](http://www.w3schools.com/js/).
+Thank you very much.

 # Node.js